emetsger/pass-indexer/README.md

 The Elasticsearch index is created on startup if it does not exist with a set [configuration](pass-indexer-core/src/main/resources/esindex.json).
 If the index does exist, the configuration is retrieved from the index.
 In either case the mapping must match the documents which will be indexed.
 The Elasticsearch document is the compact JSON-LD representation of that resource without server triples.
+If a key on the document is not present in the mapping for the index, then the key is removed from the document and a warning is logged.

 When there is a message about a resource of a type being monitored, the indexer either creates a corresponding document in Elasticsearch from the Fedora resource, updates such a document, or deletes the document.
 Only messages about a resource of a type which matches a